Lancelot Curran

 Major Sir Lancelot Ernest Curran (8 March 1899 – 20 October 1984) was a Northern Ireland High Court judge and parliamentarian.

-He was elected as Ulster Unionist Member of Parliament for Carrick in the Stormont Parliament serving from 1945–49, and was Parliamentary Secretary to the Minister of Finance (Chief Whip) (17 July 1945 - 12 June 1947).
+He was elected as Ulster Unionist Member of Parliament for Carrick in the Stormont Parliament serving from 1945 to 1949, and was Parliamentary Secretary to the Minister of Finance (Chief Whip) (17 July 1945 – 12 June 1947).

 Curran was Attorney General for Northern Ireland (6 June 1947 – 4 November 1949), the youngest in the history of that parliament.
 He was a member of the Orange Order and became a member of the Privy Council of Northern Ireland.

 Murder of Patricia Curran

 Lancelot and Doris Curran had three children: Michael, Patricia and Desmond.
 Desmond became a barrister and latterly a Roman Catholic convert and missionary in South Africa.

 On 12 November 1952 Patricia, aged 19, and a student at Queen's University, Belfast, was murdered.
 Her body was found in the driveway of the Curran home, Glen House, Whiteabbey, County Antrim.
 She had been stabbed thirty-seven times.

 A 20 year old RAF technician, Iain Hay Gordon, who had met Patricia at the Presbyterian church they both attended, was convicted of her murder.
 His sentence was overturned in 2000 after the Northern Ireland Court of Appeal found it to be unsafe.

 Scapegoat, a BBC Northern Ireland drama about the conviction of Hay Gordon, was broadcast in 2009.